discipl/discipl-law-reg/doc/Expressions.md

 #### MIN

-The `MIN` expression takes multiple numeric values as operands and returns the smallest value.
-It accepts either fact references or direct [`LITERAL`](#literal) expressions.
+The `MIN` expression takes multiple numeric values as operand and returns the smallest value.
 If one of the operands is `undefined` , the result of the expression will be `undefined` too.

 > During evaluation the [less than operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Less_than) is used.
 An expression non-numeric values like 'ab' and 'cd' as operands will thus evaluate into the string 'ab'.